Click here to see performances 2012-2013

 Click here for more details...

-The most extraordinary musical event of the twins’ youth was a performance in their hometown of Auburn, New York, when they were 12 years old, of a group of two-piano pieces in the middle of a solo-piano recital by the legendary pianist-composer, Percy Grainger.
-Following their concert together, Grainger presented the young pianists with many of his two-piano scores, some with touching dedications: “to Richard and John Contiguglia, from their admiring colleague,” “in admiration of their splendid playing,” “in tonal fellowship.”
+The most extraordinary event of the twins’ youth occured in their hometown of Auburn, New York, when, as 12 year olds, they performed on a recital with the legendary pianist-composer, Percy Grainger.
+Following the event, Grainger presented the young boys with many of his two-piano scores, some with touching dedications: “to Richard and John Contiguglia, from their admiring colleague”; “in admiration of their splendid playing”; “in tonal fellowship.”

-Richard and John have performed with major orchestras throughout the world, including the Cleveland Orchestra, the Pittsburgh Symphony, the Atlanta Symphony, the National Symphony, the Toronto Symphony, the Boston Pops, the Netherlands Chamber Orchestra, the Netherlands Philharmonic Orchestra and the Rotterdam Philharmonish Orkest.
-They have been heard, both with orchestra and in recital, in numerous prestigious venues, including Carnegie Hall and Lincoln Center in New York, the Kennedy Center in Washington, Orchestra Hall in Chicago, Queen Elizabeth Hall in London and the Concertgebouw in Amsterdam.
+Richard and John have performed with major orchestras throughout the world, among them, the Cleveland Orchestra, the Pittsburgh Symphony, the Atlanta Symphony, the National Symphony, the Toronto Symphony, the Boston Pops, the Netherlands Chamber Orchestra, the Netherlands Philharmonic Orchestra and the Rotterdam Philharmonic Orchestra.
+They have been heard, both in recital and with orchestra, in numerous prestigious venues, including New York’s Carnegie Hall and Lincoln Center, Washington’s Kennedy Center, Chicago’s Orchestra Hall, London’s Queen Elizabeth Hall and Amsterdam’s Concertgebouw.

 Richard and John Contiguglia perform at the Liszt Grand Prix Award Concert